Planning a trip to Canada? Here’s a guide to the best destinations and things to do in Canada

 Will the real Niagara please stand up?

 If you do go travel to Niagara Falls, don’t blame us for the tacky main street.
 It built itself when no one was looking.
-For something a little more gentrified, but without the Falls, visit Niagara-on-the-Lake, a historical town with lots of flowers, trim houses, cutesy boutiques, fine restaurants and brick heritage buildings – outdoing even the city of Victoria in the ‘harkening-back-to-the-British-Empire’ department.
+For something a little more gentrified, but without the Falls, visit Niagara-on-the-Lake.
+This historical town is overrun with flowers, trim houses, cutesy boutiques, fine restaurants and brick heritage buildings – outdoing even the city of Victoria in the ‘harkening-back-to-the-British-Empire’ department.

 2) Visit Toronto